anajilly/fizzbuzz_swiftnav/README.md

 4. cd build
 5. cmake ../
 6. make
-7. make test

 After the above steps are complete, you should find an executable file named fizzbuzz in the current directory.
 This program accepts zero or more command-line arguments.
 For usage documentation, please run the program with the -h option.
-This is what you should see:

 ```
-ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (master)$ ./fizzbuzz -h
+ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz -h
 usage: ./fizzbuzz [options] [<n>]
   options:
     -? | -h   print this message and exit
-    -d        use a deterministic prime number check
     -v        increase verbosity. -v may be specified many times
     -z        use zero as the first Fibonacci number
     -s3,5p    supress the report of 3 and 5 as primes
+    -lf       add linefeed after each F_n report
+    -a        add an asterisk after each BuzzFizz which is not deterministically prime
-    <n>       consider only the first <n> Fibonacci numbers. (default is to run forever)
+    <n>       consider only the first <n> Fibonacci numbers.
+(The default is to run until Ctrl+C is pressed)
 ```

 Running a quick test of the first few Fibonacci numbers yields the following.
 Note that zero is not classified as a Fibonacci number in this run and numbers 3 and 5, because they're both prime and are divisible by 3 and 5 respectively, report both the divisibility and the primality.

 ```
-ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (master)$ ./fizzbuzz 10
+ana@trifle:~/code/experiments/fizzbuzz_swiftnav/build (dev)$ ./fizzbuzz -lf 10
 1
 1
 BuzzFizz